richardturnnidge/lunar_lander/README.md

 If a Wii Nunchuck is attached, it should be detected automatically.
 Tilt Left or Right to fire side jets, Z button for main thrusters.

+There is a seperate version of the binary file built for the Agon Emulator.

 ![](./lunar1.JPG)
 ![](./lunar2.JPG)